 What You Should Know About EPC

 Your Earnings Per Click (EPC) is an important metric for measuring performance.
-Here's what else you should know.
+Here's what else you should know and why it matters.

 In affiliate marketing, you’ve seen this three letter acronym (EPC) plenty of places before — but do you really have this marketing term down pat?